 Veterinary care for your dog can be expensive, even prohibitively so.
 For most dog owners, their furry companion is like a family member, and having to face a medical crisis without the means to cover veterinary costs and treatment is a nightmarish situation.
 Nobody wants to face the decision, if care can not be afforded, of what to do: go in debt beyond your means or consider euthanasia.

 Many pet owners obtain medical insurance for their dogs in the expectation they will not have to face such a difficult decision.
 But is it that simple?
 Does pet health insurance cover pre-existing conditions?
 As with human health insurance, pet health insurance is limited, and often does not cover pre-existing conditions--and a variety of other situations you may be unaware of.
 For a better understanding of what pet health insurance covers, what it does not, and some notable exceptions, read on.

 Also, newly developed bilateral conditions may not be covered.
 For example, if your dog was previously diagnosed as having hip dysplasia in one hip, that is a pre-existing condition not covered by newly obtained insurance.
-If the other hip later develops dysplasia, even though it did not have it before, because of the dysplasia in the previous hip, the new hip is classified as a pre-existing condition!
-Limitations like this are something for pet owners to be aware of when they take out health insurance for their dog if their dog has experienced orthopedic conditions or disease on one side and not the other.
+If the other hip later develops dysplasia, even though your dog did not have it before, because of the dysplasia in the previous hip, the new hip is classified as a pre-existing condition.
+Limitations like this are something for pet owners to be aware of when they take out health insurance for their dog if their dog has experienced orthopedic conditions or disease on one side of the body and not the other.